BVcoding2020/Bri-repo-1/README.md

 # Bri-repo-1

-Dogs are better than cats
+cats are better than dogs

-they don't scratch or hiss,
+they don't scratch or hiss,yes they do

-Rodents are better than birds,
+Rodents are better than pizza

-they're cuter and a small gift
+they're cuter and a small

+Eric was here

+do you like anime too?
+pizza is the best